AstroHackWeek/2022_contributing_to_open_source/participants/Bussatori/doc/README.md

 Hi to everyone!
 This is a small guide to use my python scripts for didactic in astronomy department.
 Here there are some useful functions for Mathematics classes.
-Here tehre are some examples:
+Here are some examples:

     >>> from simple_functions import factorial
     >>> factorial(10)